General Reporting Obligation - Code of Ethics

 Criminal conduct that poses a threat to the safety of the campus must also be reported; these reports should be made to the William & Mary Police.

 There are many ways to make reports, file complaints, or otherwise bring to light violations or concerns.
-The Office of Compliance and Policy has information about the different reporting and complaint mechanisms.
+The Office of Compliance & Policy has information about the different reporting and complaint mechanisms.
 The Chief Compliance Officer can accept reports and provide information.

-- threats and acts of violence.
+- All employees must report threats and acts of violence.

-These are the only reporting requirements imposed on all university employees.
 University employees in certain positions or who are engaged in certain activities, such as grant-sponsored research, may be subject to additional reporting requirements.